Skip to content

 Growing & Minnesota marijuana laws

 Prosecutors can charge growing marijuana as a crime.
-But in 2024, Minnesotans 21 and older can legally home grow marijuana without fear of government persecution, by complying with their rules.
+But since 2024, Minnesotans 21 and older can legally home grow marijuana without fear of government persecution, by complying with their rules.

-Minnesota marijuana lawyer Thomas Gallagher sees many marijuana felony charges, and even more non-felony cases.
-The non-felonies since August 1, 2023 can include:
+Marijuana lawyer Thomas Gallagher sees many felony cannabis charges, and even more non-felony cases.
+The non-felonies since 2023 can include:

 • Criminal possession of an illegal quantity, depending on type